A Local’s Guide to Lake Tahoe

 Visit During the Off-Season

-On a calm day it’s a wonderful time to kayak around hidden beaches in Lake Tahoe.
+On a calm day, it’s a wonderful time to kayak around hidden beaches in Lake Tahoe.
 They are everywhere.
 Simply rent a kayak and head discover a cove.
 More often than not there will be a patch of sand to plop down on and enjoy a good book and soak up some rays.
-Even public beaches during the off season see less crowds.
+Even public beaches during the offseason see fewer crowds.
 People out and about are typically all locals, as the seasonal crowd dies down this time of year.
 The towns have a more quaint and laid back feel.